Academic integrity

 Faculty frequently asked questions (FAQs)

 All semester one students are required to complete the module.
-The AIM module will automatically appear as a separate course on the Blackboard My courses screen for all students.
+The Academic Integrity Module (AIM) will automatically appear as a separate course on the Blackboard Courses screen for all students.
 Faculty are not required to take any additional steps.
-Faculty, co-ordinators and administrators will be able to track completions using the AIM Blackboard report.
-Students can receive more information in MyGCLife.
+Faculty, co-ordinators and administrators will be able to track completions by pulling reports.

 Ideally, the module should be completed in the first two weeks of classes to support student understanding about the topic of academic integrity, academic regulations and expectations at Georgian College.